calonso/IETechMBA/graphs/README.md

 # Graph databases lab
-In this lab we'll have the opportunity to get hands on experience with a relational database.
+In this lab we'll have the opportunity to get hands on experience with a graphs database.
 [AWS Neptune](https://aws.amazon.com/neptune/) using the Uber example we've been discussing during classes.

 ## Infrastructure